garrandall/popular-music-data/tracks/live-and-die-for-hip-hop-kris-kross.md

 Well nigga roll me a mic and let me smoke it til' I'm high if you ever seen me rock than you know that I- live and die for the things I do slang I use breakin' down mics and destroyin' crews.
 Well nigga roll me a mic and let me smoke it til' I'm high if you ever seen me rock than you know that I- live and die for the things I do slang I use breakin' down mics and destroyin' crews.

-Oooooooooooohhhhhhhh........
-Someone tell me......... we got it goin' on......
+Oh...
+Someone tell me... we got it goin' on...
 I'm tellin' y'all (it's that SoSo Def)

 I want you to feel me, my whole thang is to get inside your body, I run game like my name was John Gaddy, hittin' hookshots like Vlade and niggas around my way call me little Liberace.
 A lady lover like no other and I be lethal with my weapon so they call me Danny Glover now who keep it hot?
 (We Do.)